 IoT Trackers + Telehealth Consultation

-Softengi has developed a telemedicine app that allows to contact any doctor anywhere.
+Softengi has developed a telemedicine app that allows you to contact any doctor anywhere.
 The app is a kind of Uber for medical services.
-In essence, it is a database of medical specialists, which uses numerous filters to allow the patient to easily find the needed specialist and to receive a consultation through a convenient mobile application.
+In essence, it is a database of medical specialists, which uses numerous filters to allow the patient to find the needed specialist easily and to receive a consultation through a convenient mobile application.

 “Our mission is to curb the spread of infectious illness through early detection.
 A thermometer is a means to an end,” says Kinsa founder and CEO Inder Singh.
 “If you want to know where disease is spreading, you have to know the symptoms.
 The best way was to piggyback off a tool [people] already had.”

 With the ability of IoT technology to virtually connect doctors with their patients, IoT-driven systems can easily track their users’ states and fully automate patient-care workflow by the IoT device capturing and monitoring data and sending the output to healthcare specialists.
 With IoT systems, healthcare providers can access real-time patient data as frequently as necessary to get better visibility into the patient’s health condition.